Alt text: A group of people collaborating in a modern office with two discussing over a laptop, and others talking at desks with computers.

 Space utilization measures how effectively planned space is actually used.
 Even the best layouts drift from intent if usage isn’t monitored and tuned over time.

 Common signals include consistently empty desks, overstretched conference rooms, and mismatched room sizes.
-Tracking real-time and historical occupancy of workstations, meeting rooms, and combined endeavor zones reveals what’s over- or under-used.
+Tracking real-time and historical occupancy of workstations, meeting rooms, and collaboration zones reveals what’s over- or under-used.

 With utilization analytics—badge data, booking data, and occupancy sensors—companies can right-size neighborhoods, rebalance room mixes, and introduce flexible approaches such as hot desking, neighborhoods, and shared seating to align supply with demand.